 The wood panels programmes provide nationally recognised qualifications that combine practical workplace training with technical knowledge.
-They equip people to perform entry-level and operator roles in the wood panel manufacturing sector — covering tasks such as panel preparation, composite panel forming, finishing, and press operations.
-Training includes safe and responsible production practices, understanding of health and safety, environmental protocols, teamwork, and basic operational processes within wood panel worksites
+They equip people to perform entry-level and operator roles in the wood panel manufacturing sector—covering tasks such as panel preparation, composite panel forming, finishing, and press operations.
+Training includes safe and responsible production practices, understanding of health and safety, environmental protocols, teamwork, and basic operational processes within wood panel worksites.

 Benefits of the programme